 Kazarma (Charavgi) Falls 23km

-Also known as Polylimnio Waterfalls, MAVRILIMNA Road near the villages of Kazarma and Charavgi, on the road from Kalamata to Pylos
+Also known as Polylimnio Waterfalls near the the villages of Kazarma and Charavgi, on the road from Rizomylos to Pylos.

 Large, rural market town more convenient for shopping than Kalamata with plenty of restaurants, bars, shops, banks, chemists, doctors, dentists, post office, blood testing & medical centres